Zubax/zubax_documentation_portal/0 Products/40 Zubax Babel/0 Main Page.md

 The fact that CLI commands and their responses are terminated with `\r\n` rather than plain `\r` can be used to distinguish SLCAN data from CLI data in real time.
-A compliant SLCAN driver that is capable of dealing with CLI extensions at virtually zero performance penalty can be found in the [PyUAVCAN library](http://uavcan.org/Implementations/Pyuavcan).
+A compliant SLCAN driver that is capable of dealing with CLI extensions with virtually zero performance penalty can be found in the [PyUAVCAN library](http://uavcan.org/Implementations/Pyuavcan).

 CLI commands can be executed manually if the SLCAN port is open in a terminal emulator program (it is recommended to enable local echo, since SLCAN does not provide remote echo).
-Read this article for reference: [USB command line interface](/usb_command_line_interface).
+Read this article for more info: [USB command line interface](/usb_command_line_interface).

 #### CLI commands

-This section documents what CLI commands are implemented.
+This section documents what CLI commands are implemented and how to use them.

 ##### `cfg`